YoloWingPixie/lsobot/README.md

 4. Click **Create Webhook**

-5. Name the webhook whatever you want and give it a piicture if you'd like.
+5. Name the webhook whatever you want and give it a picture if you'd like.

 6. Copy the Webhook URL and save it for the next step.